 Companies are increasingly relying on technology and tracking customer data.
 Because of this, data breaches have become a huge reputational risk for businesses.

 Data breaches can lead to customer mistrust, damaged relationships, and negative publicity.
-To decrease the risk of data breaches, it is vital to use strong internal controls and robust data security measures.
+To decrease the risk of data breaches, it is vital to use strong internal controls and robust commercial security measures.

 Operation failures can significantly impact a company’s reputation.
 Examples of these risks can include: